Reloaded-Project/Reloaded-III/docs/Server/Workflows/Implementation/Scripting.md

 <!-- Note: Material MkDosc doesn't highlight `rhai`, so we used `rust` as a substitute in code blocks. -->

+## Why Rhai?

+!!! info "When looking for a suitable scripting engine, I considered the following factors"

+High Priority:

+- ***Portability***: This involves a few factors:
+    - ***FileSystem Access***: Calls to FileSystem must be case insensitive.No write access by default where it shouldn't be used.
+    - ***Esoteric Platform Compatibility***: Can this engine run on [estoeric platforms?][esoteric-platforms]
+        - Does it support `no_std` if possible?

+- ***Sandboxing***:
+    - Scripts should run in isolation from other scripts.
+    - Fully sandboxed workflows can be marked with a 'safe' UI moniker.
+    - Escaping the sandbox *is allowed*, since scripts will require calling external binaries, to e.g. unpack game files; but for safety reasons it will be limited.

+- ***Ease of Use***: Should be something that's close to C-like syntax, but not too complex.
+    - Dynamic typing should be ok, this is intended for very small scripts.

+- ***Interop with Host/Rust***:
+    - Rust host should be able to provide APIs to the script.
+    - This is important for running custom binaries, reading/writing files, etc.

+Lower Priority:

+- ***Pure Execution Speed***: The size of the data being processed here is expected to be very small, therefore a full engine with a JIT/Bytecode is not strictly necessary.

+With these points in mind, [Rhai] was chosen, as it nicely integrates into Rust and provides the above requirements.
+While it is not recommended for large-scale code, it is perfect for small scripts, which should make up the majority of the use cases.
+For more complex workloads, you can always call a binary from within a script.

 ## Script Location

 Rhai scripts are specified in the `workflow.toml` file under the `[metadata]` section: